Southern New England Railway: Current status

-An official Massachusetts railroad map shows the entire right-of-way in the state as being of "abandoned" type, and of "unknown" ownership.
 Most of the grade is overgrown, rock cuts flooded, and embankments quarried out for their gravel.
 Many sections have passed into private ownership and have been built over by modern developments.
 Many of the old concrete bridge abutments are still visible.

 Two sections of the right-of-way have been improved as a public trails open to non-motorized vehicles.
 The longest is a five-mile section in Sturbridge that is in the Westville Lake recreation area, it can be accessed at Westville Dam, Wallace Road, and River Street.
 The other 2-3/4 mile long section named the Grand Trunk Trail is in the Douglas State Forest, it crosses SW Main Street, the Streeter Trail, the Midstate Trail, Wallum Lake Road and the Southern New England Trunkline Trail.

 The Southern New England Trunkline Trail follows not the path of the SNE, but rather the abandoned right-of-way of the New York and New England Railroad.
+The two lines were largely parallel between Douglas and Blackstone.